Tur\'an Number of Subdivisions of Multipartite Graphs: Introduction

-Below in Table \ref{table1} we list the results of the upper bounds of the extremal exponents of some 1-subdivision of the graphs.

-For the last two theorems, we will generalize and simplify the proofs given by Janzer in~\cite{janzer2018improved}.
-A variant of this method by Conlon, Lee and Janzer in~\cite{conlon2021more} helped to obtain a tight upper bound for the $1$-subdivision of complete bipartite graphs.

-The real difficulty in our problems is to avoid the degeneracy when we try to embed the 1-subdivision of a non-bipartite non-complete graph.
-Specifically, suppose we want to embed $K_{1,s,t}^{\text{sub}}$ in a bipartite graph $G$ on the bipartition $A\cup B$.
-We choose a vertex $x\in A$ as the embedding image of the part of size $1$.
-Then we study the set of all the vertices in $A$ which share some common neighbors with $x$, what we call the blue neighbourhood of $x$ (see more details in Section 2).
-Then we have to embed $K_{s,t}^{\text{sub}}$ into the bipartite graph formed by this blue neighbourhood and $B$.
-However, even if we can do this, eventually we can only obtain certain degenerate graphs (see Figure 1).
-Note that we still have overcome this difficult in one special case as in Theorem ~\ref{thm_2}.
+In order to achieve this upper bound, more ideas are needed.
+The real difficulty is to avoid the {\it degeneracy} when we try to embed the 1-subdivision of a non-bipartite non-complete graph.
+By saying non-degeneracy, we mean that during the entire embedding scheme, we have to make sure the new common neighbor we want to choose at each step must not be already used before.
+This causes a lot of trouble when the embedding scheme proceeds (see Figure 1).
+In Theorem ~\ref{thm_2}, we were able to overcome exactly this difficulty via some sophisticated counting arguments.

-Below, in Section 2, we include several standard reduction lemmas.
-Then we will re-organize Janzer's method for estimating subdivision extremal numbers.
-We believe this exposition could be a bit easier to use than the original formulation.
-Several useful counting lemmas are also introduced.
-In Section 3, we prove Theorem~\ref{sharp}.
-The proof employs certain embedding scheme which dates back to the method of Faudree and Simonovits first appeared in~\cite{Faudree1983}.
+The rest of the paper is organized as follows.
+First, in Section 2, we will recall (and slightly reformulate) Janzer’s method for estimating extremal numbers of subdivisions.
+We found this version slightly easier to use than the original formulation, and believe that it could provide a useful alternative perspective on the method.
+In Section 3, we prove Theorem~\ref{thm_2}.
 In Section 4, we prove Theorem~\ref{family_version}.
-In Section 5, we prove Theorem~\ref{thm_2}.
-Both are based on the method in~\cite{conlon2021more}.